IreshMM/PipelineTemplate/README.md

 # PipelineTemplate
-Generic template repository for initializing a new repository ready to work with Jenkins pipeline
+Generic template for initializing a new repository ready to work with Jenkins pipeline